giovannidotgen/giovannis-level-pack-2/README.md

 - Spin Dash, from Sonic 2
 - Super Peel-Out, from Sonic CD
 - Drop Dash, from Sonic Mania
-- Spring Dash, from Sonic Magnified (2022 cancellation build)

-## Nice-to-haves

-- Layout manager to load levels in a format like that of Sonic 3's

 See: http://info.sonicretro.org/Disassemblies